 Andre P. Audette

 I was born and raised in Rice Lake, WI, and began working on political campaigns there from an early age.
 I went on to complete my BA at the University of St. Thomas (St. Paul, MN) with degrees in political science and Justice and Peace Studies.
 In 2016, I earned my Ph.D. in political science from the University of Notre Dame (Notre Dame, IN).
-In addition to my interest in American politics, I also have experience in constitutional law, conflict resolution, and educational psychology.
+In addition to my interest in political science, I also have experience in conflict resolution and educational psychology.